RobertImbrie/Portfolio/Tutorial: Create a README for your GitHub profile.md

 # Step 2.
 Create your profile repository

-Like everything in GitHub, making our README starts with making a repository.
+Before we create our README, we need to create a repository to store it.

 1. Navigate to the **Repositories** tab on the left side.
 2. Click **New**.